Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Cutting Planes

-Pure branch and bound can blow up quickly.
-The breakthrough that made modern MIP practical was cutting planes: additional linear inequalities added to the LP relaxation that are valid for all integer solutions but cut off the fractional LP optimum.
-Classical Gomory cuts, derived from the simplex tableau, were the first systematic cuts.
-Modern solvers apply dozens of families — mixed-integer rounding cuts, flow cover cuts, knapsack cover cuts, clique cuts, lift-and-project cuts, and many more.
-Combine cuts with branching and you get branch and cut, the dominant paradigm since the 1990s.
+Pure branch and bound can grow unmanageably.
+The breakthrough that made modern MIP practical was the introduction of cutting planes: additional linear inequalities added to the LP relaxation that remain valid for all integer solutions but exclude the fractional LP optimum.
+Classical Gomory cuts, derived from the simplex tableau, were the first systematic family.
+Modern solvers apply dozens of families, including mixed-integer rounding cuts, flow cover cuts, knapsack cover cuts, clique cuts and lift-and-project cuts.
+Combining cuts with branching produces branch and cut, the dominant paradigm since the 1990s.

 Heuristics Inside the Solver

-A good upper bound (in a minimization) lets the solver prune aggressively.
-Modern solvers include sophisticated primal heuristics: the feasibility pump rounds the LP solution and projects back toward feasibility; RINS (Relaxation Induced Neighborhood Search) fixes variables that agree between the LP relaxation and the incumbent, then solves a smaller MIP in the remaining space; local branching defines a Hamming-distance neighborhood around the incumbent.
-These routinely find feasible solutions within seconds on problems that pure branch and bound might struggle with.
+A strong upper bound, in the case of a minimisation, allows the solver to prune aggressively.
+Modern solvers incorporate sophisticated primal heuristics.
+The feasibility pump rounds the LP solution and projects back toward feasibility.
+RINS (Relaxation Induced Neighbourhood Search) fixes the variables that agree between the LP relaxation and the incumbent and then solves a smaller MIP in the remaining space.
+Local branching defines a Hamming-distance neighbourhood around the incumbent.
+These methods routinely find feasible solutions within seconds on problems that pure branch and bound would struggle to address.

-Before any branching, solvers run presolve — a suite of transformations that tighten bounds, eliminate redundant constraints, fix variables, detect implied integralities, and detect special structures like set covering or packing.
-On real-world models, presolve often shrinks problems by 30–70% before the first LP is solved.
-If Gurobi appears to solve your million-variable MIP instantly, presolve is usually why.
+Before any branching occurs, the solver runs presolve, a suite of transformations that tighten bounds, eliminate redundant constraints, fix variables, detect implied integralities, and identify special structures such as set covering or packing.
+On real-world models, presolve often shrinks the problem by 30 to 70 percent before the first LP is solved.
+When Gurobi appears to solve a million-variable MIP almost instantaneously, presolve is typically the reason.

 Warm Starts and Incumbents

-If you have a feasible solution from a heuristic, a previous solve, or a human expert, feed it to the solver as a MIP start.
-The solver immediately has an incumbent for pruning, and the search focuses on proving optimality or improving from there.
-This single practice can turn a one-hour solve into a one-minute solve.
+A feasible solution from a heuristic, a previous solve, or a human expert can be supplied to the solver as a MIP start.
+The solver immediately holds an incumbent for pruning, and the search concentrates on proving optimality or improving on that incumbent.
+This single practice can convert a one-hour solve into a one-minute solve.

 Python Implementation: Full Working Examples